Summary

 Upgradeable Storage

 Laptop 2 takes standard M.2 2280 drives, of which there are plenty of models up to 4TB.
-Laptop 1, however, accepts only M.2 2242, a 45mm long drive not yet made by Crucial.
-I found only one model that boasts 4TB.
+Laptop 1, however, accepts only M.2 2242, a 42mm long drive which is harder to source.
+I found only one model that has 4TB capacity.
 Most are 512GB-1TB.
+The 2230 drives can be used in a 2242 slot with an adaptor but 2280 drives are simply too large.